 For some companies, they simply didn’t get it right to begin with – often because they lacked a proper detailed assessment conducted by capable specialists.
 Put simply, many companies suffer from not conducting a Franchising Feasibility Assessment prior to franchising in the first place.

-For many companies, though, circumstances and strategies commonly change with the passage of time – either necessitating or making reviewing the economic model more important.
+For many companies, circumstances and strategies commonly change with the passage of time – either necessitating or making reviewing the economic model more important.
 Examples include recognition that:

 - Some routine or specialist tasks, previously a franchisee responsibility, are better completed by the franchisor where scale efficiencies can accrue and/or capabilities are best provided.
 This may necessitate, for example, a need to increase fees that may be more than offset by reduced franchisee staffing or improved task performance.